Atomwaffenverbotsvertrag UNO 2017

 including from any nuclear-weapon detonation by accident, miscalculation or

-design, and emphasizing that these risks concern the security of all humanity, and
+design, and emphasizing that these risks concern the security of all humanity,

 that all States share the responsibility to prevent any use of nuclear weapons,